 Where Some Ideas Are Stranger Than Others...

 Among the many great reads I stumbled upon in 2019, one stands out for its thoughtful consideration of how settler activists interact with Indigenous peoples in the context of broad socio-political movements.
-It is a long essay published as a small book through pm press, called Occult Features of Anarchism With Attention to the Conspiracy of the Peoples by Erica Lagalissé.
+It is a long essay published as a small book through pm press, called Occult Features of Anarchism: With Attention to the Conspiracy of Kings and the Conspiracy of the Peoples by Erica Lagalissé.
 The remarkable title indicates a remarkable book, full of careful explorations of the often ignored or yes, hidden, spiritual lines of thought feeding into various social movements, focussing in on anarchism.
 She unpacks entanglements between secularization and the privatization, feminization, and as time goes on increasing racialization of religion or other spiritual modes.
 Leaving aside the ongoing debate within and without anarchism about atheism, I would like to draw out two quotes that have given me plenty of good stuff to meaningfully think about.

 ...regarding my question of anarchist atheism, many agreed that we should indeed be more 'respectful' of 'Indigenous identity.'
 This last continually disturbed me, as I had taken care to emphasize that the problem goes beyond a failure to be sufficiently polite in the presence of difference.
 Beyond being 'disrespectful,' the modern Western insistence on a mechanical universe delimits the radical imaginary in general.
 To refrain from telling the non-atheist activist they are wrong (while continuing to think they are), simply because he or she is a person of colour, is altogether different than deconstructing one's colonial mentality, which treats the religious as other in the first place.

 A part of what makes this such a striking passage is that it reveals something important about the type of othering that is at play here.
 It is a type of othering that deems the person or persons affected as wrong about something completely fundamental.
 So wrong in fact, that their very intelligence and status as full human beings or at last full adults may be questioned.
-This is the same attitude embedded in missionary thought, in which the missionary's belief in their absolute and absolute correctness of their belief makes the derogation or the beliefs or reasoned conclusions of others totally just.
+This is the same attitude embedded in missionary thought, in which the missionary's faith in their personal absolute correctness and the absolute correctness of their belief makes the derogation or the beliefs or reasoned conclusions of others totally just.
 From what I can tell, this point of view is quite unshaken by the illogic of being so certain of being able to correctly and totally understand reality and divinity despite being a mere single human being.
 There is a lack of intellectual humility at play that is unsurprising because we see it all the time.
 All of which is to concur with Lagalissé's point that no one is immune to this, regardless of their own politics or beliefs about spirituality and religion.
 The root issue is deeper, it lies in the settler belief that they must know better and have the one and only true answer.

 It makes sense that a critique of cultural appropriation emerges in the present-day context, wherein cultural difference is fetishized and certain people may valorize themselves by accessorizing commodified attributes of those they structurally oppress, but we may also lose something in the process of applying the logic of property and culture, and to spirituality in particular.
 When entire cosmologies are reified as 'proper' only to specific preordained identities, we are effectively saying they are false to the extent that they do not apply across the cosmos whatsoever.
 The sacred is thus rendered as alterity, nothing more than a cultural accoutrement in a marketplace as big as the universe.
 Appropriating indigenous spiritual forms without the intended content is entirely in line with the logic of capitalist colonialism, but so is marking off and containing everything considered sacred as property (and thus nothing more).